 Flank steak is considered a high quality source of lean protein.
 A 3 ounce steak pinwheel, packed with cheese, spinach and tomatoes contains well over 25 grams.
 According to The Beef Checkoff, significant research shows that some people can lose and/or maintain a healthy weight, support a healthy metabolism, and age more vibrantly when they consume more high-quality protein, within calorie goals.

-You can test this finding for yourself with their 30 Day Protein Challenge.
-It’s an easy, step-by-step way to monitor your protein intake and how it impacts your satiety and mood.
 The goal is to eat about 25-30 grams of protein (all types…not just beef) 3 times a day.
-I took the challenge and found that the reason I’m so hungry mid-morning is that I just don’t eat enough protein at breakfast!
+I monitored my intake found that the reason I’m so hungry mid-morning is that I just don’t eat enough protein at breakfast!

 If you can roll a burrito, you can do this.
 And, if you’ve never rolled a burrito, you’re in luck.
 This is much easier!